Luc-Saccoccio/zamonia/README.md

 The tool has 3 main commands, and multiple subcommands :
 - `init` : Initialize the Zamonia database.
 - `film` : Command leading to subcommands related to films.
-- `serie` : Command leading to subcommands related to series.
+- `series` : Command leading to subcommands related to series.

 ### Subcommands

-All the subcommands are the same for `film` and `serie`.
+All the subcommands are the same for `film` and `series`.
 Only optional arguments are different, they are listed in each subcommand help.

 There is 11 subcommands :
 - `add` : Add a work to the database, takes an index and a title.
 All other informations are optional.